KarrLab/conv_opt/docs/features.rst

 * FICO XPRESS: licenses are tied to machines, or a license server must be used
 * Gurobi: licenses are tied to machines, or a license server must be used
 * IBM CPLEX: No license file or activation is needed
+* MINOS: free academic licenses can be obtained from Michael Saunders at Stanford
 * MOSEL Optimizer: license files can be used on multiple machines
+* SoPlex: free academic licenses can be automatically obtained from the SoPlex website